gher-uliege/DivaPythonTools/README.md

 ## Plots

 The figures can be generated with and without the [Basemap](https://github.com/matplotlib/basemap) module (Plot on map projections).

 Some examples obtained with mixed-layer depth (MLD) data are shown below.

-The complete example to generate these plots is inside the Notebooks directory.
+The complete example to generate these plots is inside the Notebooks directory [(run_diva2D_MLD)](./Notebooks/run_diva2D_MLD.ipynb).

+The [Notebooks](./Notebooks) directory contains additional examples showing how to run 2D and 4D cases.

 ### Data values
 Scatter plot showing the data positions and values.